Mounting hole acc. to IEC 60947-5-1

 Electrical equipment of machines.
 Part 1: General requirements: DIN EN 60204-1, VDE 0113, Part 1

-International Standard Organisation/ Technical Specification No 16949: A technical specification that in connection with ISO 9001:1994 describes the quality system requirements on automobile suppliers.
-ISO/TS 16949 was created by the International Automotive Task Force (IATF) for all worldwide participating OEMs.
+International Standard Organisation/ Technical Specification No 16949: A technical specification that in connection with ISO 9001:1994 describes the quality system requirements that apply for automotive suppliers.
+ISO/TS 16949 was created by the International Automotive Task Force (IATF) for all globally participating OEMs.
 It is a precursor to a future standard, the so-called Technical Specification.

 Insulation resistance IEC 60093